Endava/cats/docs/advanced-topics/dynamic-values.md

         httpMethod: HTTP_NETHOD
 ```

-You can also check the responses using a similar syntax and also take into consideration the actual values returned within the response.
+You can check the responses using a similar syntax and also take into consideration the response.
-This is a syntax than can test if a returned date is after the current date:`T(java.time.LocalDate).now().isBefore(T(java.time.LocalDate).parse(expiry.toString()))`.
-This will check if the `expiry` field returned within the json response, parsed as date, is after the current date:
+This will check if the `expiry` field returned within the json response, parsed as date, is after the current date ` T(java.time.LocalDate).now().isBefore(T(java.time.LocalDate).parse(expiry.toString()))`:

 ```yaml
 /path: